 Following the Safety Standards and Guidelines is an Activity-at-a-Glance chart which details two critical points to keep in mind:

 Whether prior approval from your council is required before girls participate in a specific activity

 Knowing How Many Volunteers You Need

-From camping weekends to cookie booths, adult volunteers must always be present to ensure their girls have fun and stay safe, no matter their grade level.
+From camping weekends to cookie booths, adult volunteers must always be present to ensure their Girl Scouts have fun and stay safe, no matter their grade level.

 Not sure just how many adults you’ll need for your activity?
-The helpful chart below breaks down the minimum number of volunteers needed to supervise a specific number of girls; councils may also establish maximums due to size or cost restrictions, so be sure to check with them as you plan your activity.
+The following chart breaks down the minimum number of volunteers needed to supervise a specific number of Girl Scouts; councils may also establish maximums due to size or cost restrictions, so be sure to check with them as you plan your activity.

 A Girl Scout Daisy troop may only participate in a volunteer-led overnight experience with a registered adult leader and one parent/guardian for each Girl Scout Daisy.
 Girls who have completed kindergarten may independently participate in Day Camp and Resident Camp experiences, lasting up to three nights.
 Girls who have completed first grade may independently participate in Resident Camp experiences lasting four or more nights.